An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 The majority of these dog potties use either real or artificial grass and this is a big bonus for owners who want Fido to transition to a grassy area outdoors eventually, or who are using the indoor potty during bad weather or illness and such.

-But first I'm going to take a quick look at how potties and pads stack up against each other.
+But first let's take a quick look at how potties and pads stack up against each other.

 When it comes to training a puppy to pee or poop inside there are only two options for pet parents.